Aider-AI/aider/docs/faq.md

 Aider works best with code that is part of a git repo.
 Aider is tightly integrated with git, which makes it easy to:

-  - Undo any GPT changes that you don't like
+  - Use git to undo any GPT changes that you don't like
-  - Go back later to review the changes GPT made to your code
+  - Go back in the git history to review the changes GPT made to your code
   - Manage a series of GPT's changes on a git branch

 Aider specifically uses git in these ways: